Skift

 Skift is a travel industry news site.
 Skift also provides market research and marketing services to the travel industry.

 Skift was founded in 2012 by Rafat Ali and Jason Clampet.
 The name Skift, which means "shift" or "transformation" in Nordic languages, was chosen by Ali and Clampet to highlight the ongoing changes in the future of travel.

 Background

-In July 2012, Rafat Ali founded Skift and assumed the role of CEO.
+In July 2012, Rafat Ali (founder of paidContent) founded Skift and assumed the role of CEO.
 Co-founder Jason Clampet, formerly of Frommer's, joined as Skift's head of product.
 For its launch, Skift raised about $500,000 in funding from investors, including L. Gordon Crovitz, Craig Forman, Jim Friedlich, Tom Glocer, Vishal Gondal, Jason Hirschhorn.
 In May 2013, Skift announced that it raised an additional $1.1 million in seed financing from a group of investors led by Lerer Ventures.

 Skift's revenue comes from three main sources: branded content, subscriptions, and a series of global events - of which the flagship is the Skift Global Forum held annually in New York.